takapi327/ldbc/README.md

 It can be used with Visual Studio Code, Claude Desktop, etc.

 > [!NOTE]
 > This server is an experimental feature, but should help you.
+This server is developed using tools made in Scala.
+It is still under development and therefore contains many missing features.
+Please report feature requests or problems [here](https://github.com/takapi327/mcp-scala/issues).

 ```json
 {